AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * **Retries**

   Temporarily undelivered messages are subject to an automatic retry.
+For more on this, see [Retries after a delivery temporary failure](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

   >[!IMPORTANT]
   >